Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 **A:** We're not restricting the move of deployments across subscriptions and resource groups at this point.
 Given that subscriptions need to be allow-listed for functionality access, we do not recommend moving across subscriptions.
 While you can still move deployments across resource groups, this isn't currently recommended from a workload tracking and management perspective.

-**Q: Why do I have to SSH into a virtual machine**
+**Q: Why do I have to SSH into a virtual machine?**

 **A:** While you can use the "controller virtual machine" for a host of administration tasks and to take a "better look under the hood" for a greater degree of control, the reason for asking for an SSH is to retrieve your WordPress administrator credentials.
 We're working on how to better surface this information without needing to SSH at all.

-**Q: Is it possible to an application other than WordPress?**
+**Q: Is it possible to deploy an application other than WordPress?**

 **A:** Depending on customer feedback, we'll be able to expand this capability to other PHP applications such as Moodle, Drupal or Magento or even non PHP Linux applications, moving forward.

-**Q: Are Windows applications supported?**
+**Q: Is deployment of Windows applications supported?**

-**A:** At this point, we're targeting simplification of scalable Linux applications and have no plans for any Windows applications.
+**A:** At this point, we're targeting simplification of scalable Linux applications and have no plans for deploying any Windows applications.

 **Q: How do I completely delete my WordPress deployment?**